Zaki-1052/GPTPortal/README.md

   - Speak your query or message, and toggle the button to end recording.
   - It will be processed by the *Whisper API* and seen in the input box.
   - The model's response will be read back to you through a *text-to-speech API*.
-- **Uploading an Image**:
+- **Uploading a File**:
-  - Click the 📸 button to open the *file selector*.
+  - Click the 📤 button to open the *file selector*.
-  - Choose an image file.
+  - Choose a file.
 It will be sent with your next message.
-    - **Update (~~DEPRECATED~~)**: The Default model selector is now the more intelligent GPT-4 without vision.
-      - If you would like to utilize the *Vision-Preview* model, which uses GPT-4-Turbo, as in ChatGPT, *select* the model.
-      - **UPDATE**: You can now simply choose your *preferred model* through the *dropdown menu* at the top of the interface.
-      - ~~Then, go to `server.js` in your preferred *Text Editor* and modify the "*model*" parameter to `gpt-4-vision-preview` as specified in the comments, which are there to guide you through the script and will be clearly marked.~~
 - **Model Selector**:
   - Click on the "*Select a Model*" button at the top.
   - Hover your cursor over the options to view *descriptions*.
   - Choose your preference based on current use-case.
-    - If no Model is chosen, the Portal will *Default* to the *GPT-4* snapshot.
+    - If no Model is chosen, the Portal will *Default* to *GPT-4-Turbo*.
 - **Exporting Conversation**
   - Click the 📤 to export the *Conversation History*.
     - It will be an *HTML* document formatted in *Markdown*.
-- Type: "**Bye!**" in the text input box in order to *end the conversation* and *kill the server*.
+- This will *end the conversation* and *kill the server*.
-  - This will also *Export* the *Conversation History*.
 - **Image Generation**: *IMPORTANT!*
   - Specific *Syntax* is needed to activate *DALL·E 3*:
     - Type: "**Generate:**" followed by your prompt.